NVIDIA/framework-reproducibility/README.md

 * [Issue 29101](https://github.com/tensorflow/tensorflow/issues/29101): Random
   seed not set in graph context of `Dataset#map`.
 This may have been resolved in version 1.14 of TensorFlow.
-* `tf.data.Dataset` with more than one shard (aka worker).
-The work-around is to use only one shard.
 * `tf.while_loop` with `parallel_iterations` > 1 (default is 10).
 See
   [While Loop Parallelism](#while-loop-parallelism)